Radio-controlled aircraft: Pylon racers

 Q40 is the highpoint of pylon racing, as their aircraft resemble full-size race planes.
 They are not limited to the simple shapes that Q500 planes are, which have much cleaner aerodynamics and less wing area.
 They use the same basic Nelson engine used in 428, but the engine is tuned to turn a much smaller prop at a much higher rpm.
 These planes can fly in excess of 320 km/h on the course.
 Because of their limited wing area however, Q40 planes must fly a larger arc around the pylons to conserve energy.
 Although faster, they ultimately fly a larger course.
 The best times for a 10 lap 3 pylon Q40 race are very close to the same in 428.

 F3D is the fastest class in "glow-powered" pylon racing.
 These planes reach speeds of over 100 m/s (225 mph) on the race course.
 The race course is the same as in AMA 424 or AMA 428, but there are few limits on the airframe and engine.
 The maximum engine displacement is .40ci, ignition must be a glowplug, fuel must be 80% methanol/20% castor oil, all else is free.
 There are airframe limits on wing thickness, fuselage dimensions, and weight for safety reasons.

-All this results in an extreme racing class, where R&D, trial and error, science, and piloting skills meet to create a very fast and exciting sport.